Asynchronous Wait-Free Runtime Verification and Enforcement of Linearizability: An Interactive Model for Distributed Runtime Verification

 Let us fix a concurrent object $\m{O}$, specified in some way.
 Let $\m{A}$ be a lock-free implementation of $\m{O}$.
 Intuitively, a \emph{correctness condition} is a mechanism to separate the correct implementations of $\m{O}$ from the incorrect ones.
 Basically, it is a predicate ${\sf P} _\m{O}$ that \emph{all} finite executions of $\m{A}$ need to satisfy for $\m{A}$ being declared correct, with respect to ${\sf P} _\m{O}$.
 It is known that if ${\sf P} _\m{O}$ is linealizability, deciding whether \m{A} is linearizable might be EXPSPACE-complete or even undecidable~\cite{BEEH13}, depending on the object~$\m{O}$.
 Deciding if a given finite history is linearizable is decidable, but it might be NP-complete~\cite{GK97,P79}, although for some objects this question can be decided in polynomial time~\cite{BEEH15, EE18}.
 From now on, we will assume that each process can locally test if a given finite history satisfies ${\sf P} _\m{O}$.

-Let us suppose that $\m{A}$ is \emph{presumably} correct with respect to ${\sf P}_\m{O}$, but maybe this fact has not been formally proven.
-Let us also suppose the existence of a \emph{client} $\m{C}$ (i.e. a concurrent algorithm) that solves some distributed problem using~\m{A}, namely, the processes in \m{C} invoke high-level operations of~\m{A}.
-We would like to design an \emph{intermediate layer} $\m{V}_\m{O}$ between \m{C} and \m{A} that, from time to time, verifies that the \emph{current} execution of \m{A} is correct, namely, it satisfies the predicate ${\sf P} _\m{O}$, and reports $\error$ otherwise.
-If \m{A} is indeed correct, then we would like the client \m{C} not to be able to distinguish whether it is interacting with \m{A} or $\m{V}_\m{O}$, and hence we require that $\m{V}_\m{O}$ is asynchronous and wait-free so that the properties of \m{A} are preserved, for example its progress properties.
+Let us suppose the existence of a \emph{client} $\m{C}$ (i.e. a concurrent algorithm) that solves some distributed problem using~\m{A}, {assuming that \m{A} is correct with respect to ${\sf P} _\m{O}$}.
+We would like to design an \emph{intermediate layer} $\m{V}_\m{O}$ between \m{C} and \m{A} that, from time to time, verifies that the \emph{current} execution of \m{A} is correct, namely, it satisfies the predicate ${\sf P} _\m{O}$, and reports $\error$ otherwise (basically $\m{V}_\m{O}$ consolidates a communication interface and a monitoring system in a single entity).
+If \m{A} is indeed correct, then we would like the client \m{C} not to be able to distinguish whether it is interacting with~\m{A} or~$\m{V}_\m{O}$, and hence we require $\m{V}_\m{O}$ to be asynchronous and wait-free so that the properties of~\m{A} are preserved (e.g., its progress properties).

-We model the intermediate layer just described as a distributed algorithm $\m{V}_\m{O}$, called \emph{verifier}, that interacts with $\m{A}$.
-The generic structure of the interaction appears in Figure~\ref{fig-verifier}, where $\m{A}$ is a \emph{black-box}, and hence the only way $\m{V}_\m{O}$ can obtain information of $\m{A}$ is by invoking high-level operations of it; namely, the processes in $\m{V}_\m{O}$ \emph{only} invoke operations of $\m{A}$ and \emph{only} receive responses.
-Thus, the verifier $\m{V}_\m{O}$ interacts with an \emph{abstract} object $\m{A}$, from which receives one of its histories in every execution of $\m{V}_\m{O}$.
+We model this layer as a concurrent algorithm $\m{V}_\m{O}$, called \emph{verifier}, that interacts with $\m{A}$.
+The generic structure of the interaction appears in Figure~\ref{fig-verifier}, where $\m{A}$ is a \emph{black-box}, and hence the only way $\m{V}_\m{O}$ can obtain information of $\m{A}$ is by invoking high-level operations of it; namely, the processes \emph{only} invoke operations of $\m{A}$ and \emph{only} receive responses.
+Thus, $\m{V}_\m{O}$ interacts with an \emph{abstract implementation} $\m{A}$ (as defined in Section~\ref{sec-model}), from which $\m{V}_\m{O}$ receives one of its histories in every execution.